fritzo/pomagma/doc/theorem_queue.md

 ### Implementation in cartographer/infer.cpp

-**Direct Integration**: The cartographer now uses the integrated lazy queue methods directly on function classes, eliminating the need for separate theorem queue classes.
+**Direct Integration**: The cartographer now uses the integrated lazy queue methods directly on function and relation classes, eliminating the need for separate theorem queue classes like `BinaryRelationTheoremQueue`.

+**Replaced Theorem Queue Classes**: The old `BinaryRelationRowTheoremQueue` and `BinaryRelationTheoremQueue` classes have been completely removed in favor of the integrated lazy queue methods (`lazy_insert()`, `lazy_try_insert()`, `lazy_gather()`, `lazy_flush()`).

 **Preserved Optimization Patterns**: The core optimization patterns are maintained - thread-local collection during proving phases and mutex-protected merging during write phases.

 **Proven Performance**: The implementation achieves linear scaling across CPU cores by avoiding contention during the proving phase and batching all database updates during the write phase.
+Atomic operations and mutex contention during proving have been eliminated.

 ### Refactoring surveyor/infer.cpp